 What began as an obscure oculist’s quixotic daydream on the periphery of the tsarist empire quickly transformed into a global Esperantist movement.
 In the late nineteenth and early twentieth centuries, Esperanto inspired people throughout the world to learn and to use this international auxiliary language in pursuit of a wide variety of ideological aims.
 My book examines how Esperanto ignited the global imaginations of ordinary people in late imperial Russia and the early Soviet Union in particular.

 One of the perks of studying a history that is inherently international is that it has required that I travel more widely in its pursuit.
-So far, researching for Comrades without Borders has led me to various archives, libraries, and museums in Moscow, St. Petersburg, London, Vienna, Bialystok, Berlin, Warsaw, and Palo Alto.
+So far, researching this book has led me to various archives, libraries, and museums in Moscow, St. Petersburg, London, Vienna, Bialystok, Berlin, Warsaw, and Palo Alto.

 New Soviet Gypsies

 In 2013, I published my first book, New Soviet Gypsies: Nationality, Performance, and Selfhood, with The University of Toronto Press.

 New Soviet Gypsies provides a unique history of Roma, an understudied and often misunderstood diasporic people, by exploring their social and political lives in the early Soviet Union.
 The book is focused on the Soviet mission to transform so-called “backward Gypsies” into New Soviet Men and Women through a range of nation-building projects.